jxsl13/backupfs/README.md

 # BackupFs

 Multiple filesystem abstraction layers working together to create a straight forward rollback mechanism for filesystem modifications with OS-independent file paths.
-This package provides multiple filesystem abstractions which implement the spf13/afero.Fs interface as well as the optional interfaces.
+This package provides multiple filesystem abstractions which implement the spf13/afero.Fs interface as well as the optional fsi.

 They require the filesystem modifications to happen via the provided structs of this package.